What are the 6 key features of a formal email?

 – Study the six elements of a successful formal email

 – Complete the Lesson Worksheet to improve English proficiency and confidence

 While almost all written correspondence was once formal in style, due to the advent of computers, social media and messenger platforms, this is now rarely the case.
 In fact, as with spoken conversation, written communication is often now highly informal and conversational.
 So what does this mean for university students and recent high-school graduates?

 The outcome is that many young people today compose emails to their professors and prospective employers that lack the appropriate conventions of this type of communication.
 By being too casual and informal, students risk portraying themselves negatively in academic and professional settings, potentially (and inadvertently) costing them marks or career opportunities.
 Thankfully, there are a few simple rules when composing emails that can be memorised to ensure that you message is delivered clearly, concisely and respectfully.
-Lesson 1 will first look at the overall structure of a formal email, demonstrating the six key features that successful emails include.
-Lesson 2 then wraps up this course by exploring the various language structures available to students that match these six features.
+Chapter 1 will first look at the overall structure of a formal email, demonstrating the six key features that successful emails include.
+Chapter 2 then wraps up this reader by exploring the various language structures available to students that match these six features.

 The Six Key Features

 The first feature of an email that you should always remember to get right is the ‘subject’ line.
 This is an element of all emails, but because this section is filled out above the actual email it is sometimes overlooked.
 However, having a clear and concise subject is important.
 This element will be the first thing the receiver reads and, depending on who you are writing to and why, may be the difference between your email being read immediately, or being left for ‘later on’.
 Some examples might include ‘Missed Tutorial’, ‘Absence Request’, ‘Job Application’ or ‘Homework Submission’.